Wind4Greg/BBS-LinkedData/README.md

 > The indices corresponding to the statements for the verificationMethod and proofPurpose as apart of the data integrity proof MUST always be present.

-However this doesn't make sense since in all previous cases the VC *proof config/options* has been kept separate from the content as is *required*.
-Part of the problem is the current CCG draft does not address this.
-However the IETF BBS signature draft has a very good mechanism for dealing with "associated data" via its `header` parameter.
+Hmm in all previous cases the VC *proof config/options* has been hashed separate from the other VC content then the combined hash has been signed.
+Also what is the relationship between the VC and the VP proofs?
+In the VC Data Model V2 they have a section on [ZKPs](https://www.w3.org/TR/vc-data-model-2.0/#zero-knowledge-proofs) and show including some of the original proof with the VC in the presentation.
+Hence it seems like we should break up the *proof config/options* into separate quads too.

 **Issue**: Need to make it easy for issuer to specify the `requiredRevealStatements`.
 Can we use the "Framing" procedure, see [FrameCheck.js](FrameCheck.js) to get the indices the issuer wants to require to be revealed?
 Trying this...
 Should more constraints be put on this field?
 Sorted, no out of bound indices?